Redis on Flash Quick Start Tutorial

 tar -vxf <downloaded tar file name>

 Once the tar command completes, you will find a new install.sh script in the current directory.

 sudo ./install.sh -y

-If you prefer, you can also simply run the Redis Enterprise Software Docker container on Windows, macOS, and Linux
+For testing purposes, you run the Redis Enterprise Software Docker container on Windows, MacOS, and Linux.

 docker run -d --cap-add sys_resource --name rp -p 8443:8443 -p 12000:12000 redislabs/redis:latest